3stantedja/tex-common/README.md

 - `enumitem`
 - `datetime2`
 - `csquotes`
-- `siunitx
+- `siunitx`
 - `parskip`
 - `array`

 Note that I have not tested on other TeX engines, so your mileage might inevitably vary.
 It might crash and burn, I'm not sure!
-But do let me know if that's the case so I could look into that!
+But do let me know if that's the case, so I could look into that!

-## Comtributing
+## Contributing
 Fork this repo to your local machine.
 Then add your changes and push it to your repo.
 After that add a pull request.

 Additional instructions will be added later